direct-manipulation/profound/README.md

 ### 4.5.
 Other interactions

-If the current subformula is a ?-formula, then:
+If the current subformula is a ?-formula and has no marks in any subformula, then:

 - `Shift-Return` / `Shift-Enter` contracts it, i.e, it rewrites ?A to ?A
   \par ?A.

-- `Delete` applies weakening to it, i.e., it rewrites ?A to \bot
+- `Delete` applies weakening to it, i.e., it rewrites ?A to \bot.

+If the current subformula is an operand of Plus, then:

+- `Delete` deletes the subformula if it has no marks in any of its subformulas.

 If the current subformula is an existential, then: